Melissa Gallegos: San Diego Surge

 After six seasons in the WFA, the Surge moved to the IWFL for the 2018 season.
-In the team's league debut, Gallegos led San Diego to a 72–8 drubbing of the Los Angeles Bobcats.
+In the team's league debut, Gallegos led San Diego to a 72–8 blowout of the Los Angeles Bobcats.
 The Surge finished the regular season with a 4–1 record and took part in the independently-organized Best of the West Women’s Football Championship in Las Vegas, where they finished in third place by beating the Seattle Majestics in the consolation game by a score of 16–6.
 Gallegos officially retired following the 2018 season, having thrown for over 12,000 yards in her career.
 Following her retirement, the Surge joined the newly-created Women's National Football Conference (WNFC) for its inaugural 2019 season.
 However, the team ceased operations on September 10, 2019, after compiling an all-time team record of 68–14–1.

 U.S. national team

 Gallegos was named to the 45-woman roster for the first-ever United States women's national team ahead of the 2010 IFAF Women's World Championship.
 "We are having the time of our lives," she said after throwing a touchdown pass in the team's opening 63–0 win over Austria.
 Gallegos scored a six-yard rushing touchdown in their next game, a 72–0 victory over Finland.
 She helped the United States capture the gold medal with a 66–0 win over Canada in the final.